cicero78M/pegiat_medsos_apps/README.md

 # Cicero Reposter

 This project contains a minimal Android application skeleton.
 The app includes several activities:

+- `SplashActivity` shows the app logo and validates any saved JWT token before continuing to the next screen.
-- `MainActivity` as a landing page.
-It checks for a saved JWT token and immediately opens the dashboard when the token is valid.
+- `MainActivity` acts as a landing page with a short introduction and a **Login** button.
 - `LoginActivity` for user authentication
 - `UserProfileActivity` to show user details
 - `DashboardActivity` to display Instagram posts fetched from official accounts